Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 External (Live) Input

-External input can mean any kind of input that is received from external hardware (e.g. camera, microphone, tracking device, another computer) preferably via cables (e.g. via SDI, SMPTE2110, NDI, etc.).
+External input can mean any input that is received from external hardware (e.g. camera, microphone, tracking device, another computer) preferably via cables (e.g. via SDI, SMPTE2110, NDI, etc.).

 On the INPUTS control board, if the INPUT # panel is selected, you can see the input options on the right side of the screen in the Pin Values tab.